 Guaranteed payments may raise state sourcing questions.
 The sourcing of guaranteed payments to individual partners for services is addressed in a separate white paper that can be found on the MTC project webpage - HERE.
-But when these payments are made to corporate partners, the question is whether they should be included, in whole or in part, in the receipts factor for the partnership or the partner (separately or on a blended basis).
+But when these payments are made to corporate or tiered partners, the question is whether they should be included, in whole or in part, in the receipts factor for the partnership or the partner (separately or on a blended basis).
 In the corporate tax context, when income is combined, intercompany transactions are effectively eliminated from both the apportionable income and from the combined factor.
 But where the payments are between the partner and the partnership-there is no way to effectively eliminate them simply through some type of entity level combined filing.

-STATE TAX IMPLICATIONS: Because states typically use formulary apportionment to source business income and since the apportionment formula includes receipts from services in the receipts factor, this raises the question of how guaranteed payments made to corporate partners should be treated when computing that factor-including when the blended apportionment method is used, and whether these payments might, in some cases, distort the receipts factor.
-See also the following summary of partner-partnership transactions and their implications.
+STATE TAX IMPLICATIONS: Because states typically use formulary apportionment to source business income and since the apportionment formula includes receipts from services in the receipts factor, this raises the question of how guaranteed payments made to corporate or tiered partners should be treated when computing that factor-including when the blended apportionment method is used, and whether these payments might, in some cases, distort the receipts factor.